JackEdwardLyons/jacklyons-me-beta/content/pages/contact.md

   - type: form_section
     section_id: contact-form
     content: >-

-      Have any questions about your next website or web application project?
-Feel free to get in touch with me.
+      Looking for a web developer to boost your project or to join your team?
+Got questions about your upcoming website or web app project?
+Or simply want to reach out to say hello?
+I'm here to help!
+Feel free to reach out – I'm just an email!

       ***